andreoliwa/nitpick/docs/styles.rst

 After creating your own TOML_ file with your style, add it to your ``pyproject.toml`` file.
 See :ref:`the [tool.nitpick] section <tool_nitpick>` for details.

-You can also check the :ref:`pre-configured defaults <defaults>`, and copy/paste/change configuration from them.
+You can also check :ref:`some pre-configured examples <examples>`, and copy/paste/change configuration from them.

 Default search order for a style
 --------------------------------